 Attendance is required.
-If an excused absence occurs (i.e., student athletes' participation in RU sporting event, participation in RU School of Performing Arts recital or concert, death in immediate family, or hospital/doctor visit), documentation for absence is required.
-For any unexcused absence, 5% of the final grade will be deducted.
+If an excused absence occurs (i.e. student athletes' participation in RU sporting event, participation in RU School of Performing Arts recital or concert, death in immediate family, or hospital/doctor visit), documentation for absence is required.
+For any unexcused absence, 20 points will be deducted from the attendance points.